usmanhameed2017/Node-JS/Lecture-59/Theory.md

 - For large-scale caching, prefer **Redis** or **Memcached**.

 ### 🧩 Best Practice Tips
-✅ Use meaningful cache keys.
+✅ Use meaningful name for cache keys.

 ✅ Set a realistic TTL to balance freshness vs. performance.